MaximoBrivera/portfolio/README.md

 ## 🎨 About

 This is a modern, responsive portfolio website showcasing my expertise as a **UI Designer & Visual Designer**.
 The site features a clean, minimalist design with smooth animations, optimized performance, and a focus on visual storytelling that reflects my design philosophy.
+With a unique blend of technical and creative skills, I specialize in creating intuitive interfaces that balance functionality with visual impact.

 ## ✨ Key Features